-Council can show leadership in this regard by providing suitable facilities for storage of bikes at its own offices, depots and other community facilities.
+Council can show leadership in this regard by providing suitable facilities for storage of bikes at its own offices, depots and other open space and community facilities.

-5.1.3 Design Standards
+4.1.3 Design Standards

 Design standards are detailed in Part 14 of the AUSTROADS Guide to Traffic Engineering Practice which recommends a number of cross sections depending on the type and frequency of use of the path.